GValiente/butano/README.md

 Butano is licensed under the zlib license, see the [LICENSE](LICENSE) file for details.

-Third party libraries are licensed under other licenses, please check [licenses](licenses) folder for details.
+Third party libraries are licensed under other licenses, please check the [licenses](licenses) folder for details.

 Assets used in games, examples and other projects are licensed under other licenses, please check the `credits` folders for details.